Hernandezedward123/read.md/README.md

 -New ways- Worked on VM, testing took mins, can deploy w/o needing Ops,and deploy live in 10 -Devops meant to work together leading to less mistake if theres alot of separations
 ## 6) 1940s: Devs were Operator
- Hardware was the main focus, not the operators
+-Hardware was the main focus, not the operators -Manual process
-Manual process
 ## 7) 1960s: Rise of software engineering
-Management gave teams freedom & trust
+-Management gave teams freedom & trust
-A Lot of testing for integrations
+-A Lot of testing for integrations
-Software and hardware advancements
+-Software and hardware advancements
-Global community of user groups
+-Global community of user groups
 ## 8) 2000s:Growth of Social media and open source